-About me, ekkk...... well here it goes : My parents (and my inlaws) are my heroes, my friends are family, my husband is my everything and my kidos are the center of my universe. ... too much??
+About me, ekkk...... well here it goes : My parents (and my in-laws) are my heroes, my friends are family, my husband is my everything and my kiddos are the center of my universe. ... too much??
 I know, but its all true!!
 I love to be super organized (as much as my kids let me), I peruse Esty or Amazon almost daily, and I spend loads of my "spare time" painting something.
 "Fabulous, Amazing, and Gorgeous" are words I probably use way too often, but I just can't help it.
-Life is good and I am truly blessed.

 I graduated with degrees in Portrait Photography and the other in Commercial Photography from The Ohio Institute of Photography and Technology.
-I was first in my class and received all 3 awards given in photography.
 After working in Columbus a couple of years, my dad and I remodeled his old welding shop to become my new Heirloom Portrait Design studio in 2001.
-Nearly 20 years later (eek!!), I have been published in magazines and books, I have received awards regionally, my artwork is on display in hospitals and offices and even billboards!
-But, my favorite part of it all is seeing the little ones grow before my eyes through each session, senior pictures to then taking the wedding and seeing their family grow.
+Nearly 20 years later (eek!!), I have been published in magazines and books, I have received awards regionally, my artwork is on display in hospitals and offices and even billboards (I really can't believe it myself).!
+But, my favorite part of it all is seeing the little ones grow before my eyes through each session, senior pictures to then taking their wedding and seeing their family grow.
 The cycle is beautiful and a true honor to capture it!

 Thank you so much for getting to know me (and a bit of my silliness).
 I am excited to meet you and hope to talk to you soon!

 He is a team player, with loads of kindness to all.
 Basketball and football are his new loves.
 Adam enjoys the fact he is taller than me and soon to past up his dad in height too, ahhh!